dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/index.md

 ## Entity states

-Every entity is is associated with a given <xref:Microsoft.EntityFrameworkCore.EntityState>:
+Every entity is associated with a given <xref:Microsoft.EntityFrameworkCore.EntityState>:

 - `Detached` entities are not being tracked by the <xref:Microsoft.EntityFrameworkCore.DbContext>.
 - `Added` entities are new and have not yet been inserted into the database.
 This means they will be inserted when <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChanges%2A> is called.